Phase 6

 images/download/attachments/164333236/Phase_5_Postexecution_Diagramm_EN-version-1-modificationdate-1738912089692-api-v2.png

 It is also possible to call a postexecution class in phase 5 (after the Integration Unit).
-Advantage: If you have multiple Responses that all use the same postexecuter, you only need to run the postexecuter once if it is called in phase 5, instead of running it in each Response.
+Advantage: If you have multiple Response Routes that all use the same postexecuter, you only need to run the postexecuter once if it is called in phase 5, instead of running it in each Response Route.

 Backups of output files